RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

 \subsection{Theoretical Justification}

-Here, we consider the interpretation of meta-RL as performing RL on a partially observable Markov decision process (POMDP) in which the partially observable state factor is the identity of the object-level MDP.
-Without loss of generality, all analysis assumes the infinite horizon setting.
-We will denote meta-level entities, belonging in this case to a POMDP, with an overbar.
-For example, we have a meta-level value function $\bar{V}$ and a meta-level belief $\bar{b}$.

-First, we show a basic result, that the optimal meta-level value function is upper bounded by the object-level Q-value estimates in the limit.
+Throughout this section, without loss of generality, we assume: i) an infinite-horizon setting, ii) that $\mathcal{M}$ denotes the support set of possible MDPs over which a distribution is defined, iii) all MDPs share the same state and action spaces, and iv) rewards are uniformly bounded by $|R_i(s,a)| \le R_{\max}$.
+We consider the interpretation of Meta-RL as performing RL on a partially observable Markov decision process (POMDP) in which the partially observable factor is the identity of the object-level MDP.
+We denote meta-level entities (i.e., those belonging to the POMDP) with an overbar; for example, the meta-level value function $\bar{V}$ and the meta-level belief $\bar{b}$.
+First, we establish that the optimal meta-level value function is upper bounded by the object-level $Q$-values.